-Dental health - home care; mouth odors, pain, or other signs of disease you may have observed when your Kerry is eating or chewing on a toy
+Dental health – home care; mouth odors, pain, or other signs of disease you may have observed when your Kerry is eating or chewing on

-Nutrition - including what your Kerry eats, how often, what supplements and treats are given, and changes in water consumption, weight, or appetite
+Nutrition – including what your Kerry eats, how often, what supplements and treats are given, and changes in water consumption, weight,

 Exercise – how much exercise your Kerry receives and any changes in your dog’s ability to exercise

 Ears and Eyes – any discharge, red- ness, or itching, including how much eye “gunk” builds up

 Stomach and intestines – any vomiting, diarrhea, constipation, gas, belching, or abnormal stools

 Breathing – any coughing, shortness of breath, sneezing (or what I call the backward sneeze), or nasal discharge